 The rate you’ll actually pay once you buy is the rate you are offered by your lender.
 Monthly payments and interest will calculated from this lower rate, not the stress test rate.

 There are very good reasons for getting a pre-approval.
 The process shows you exactly where you stand financially.
 And staying within a budget means you’ll be able to pay off your home in relative comfort.

 If you are serious about purchasing a home, get pre-approved.
-Rates are usually locked in for several months.
+Rates are usually locked in for 120 days.
 Put the advantage in your court when making an offer.
 Know what you can afford and choose accordingly.
 Be financially smart!